sungjuGit/My-Think-Julia/README.md

 # MyThinkJulia
-Study notes for Think Julia
+Study notes for Think Julia by Ben Lauwens